Hilde Spiel: Return to Austria

 From 1955 she had a second home in St Wolfgang in Upper Austria.
 In 1963 she finally returned to Austria, where she continued to work as a cultural correspondent for the Frankfurter Allgemeine Zeitung (FAZ) and published several volumes of essays and her memoirs.
+Since the mid-1960s, she was acquainted with, and translated poetry by, British-American writer W. H. Auden, who had owned a house in Kirchstetten since 1957.

 After her separation from Peter de Mendelssohn in 1963 and her divorce in 1970, she was married, from 1972 until his death in 1981, to the writer and retired BBC employee Hans Flesch von Brunningen.
 In the 1980s she spent another year in London as FAZ correspondent.

 Hilde Spiel was a member of the Austrian PEN Centre, and its general secretary from 1966 to 1971.
 In 1971 she took on the post of vice-president, and after the resignation of Alexander Lernet-Holenia in 1972, and at his suggestion, stood for election as president.
 However, her election was blocked by an initiative mainly conducted by Friedrich Torberg, who tried to persuade some of his friends to publish attacks on Hilde Spiel.
 After resigning from the Austrian PEN Centre in protest, she joined the German centre and remained active in International PEN, in particular, together with Heinrich Böll, in its Writers in Prison Committee.
 In addition she joined the Grazer Autorenversammlung, today the largest writers' association in Austria, where she became a defender and mentor of controversial younger writers, such as Wolfgang Bauer and Peter Turrini.
 She also became an active member of the German Academy for Language and Literature in Darmstadt.

 Hilde Spiel died in Vienna in 1990.
 Like her parents and her second husband, Hans Flesch von Brunningen, she was buried in the cemetery at Bad Ischl.
 Her tombstone records her name as Hilde Maria Flesch-Brunningen.